The Marjory Boddy Charitable Trust

 Overview

 Established in 2002, The Marjory Boddy Charitable Trust manages the legacy of the late Marjory Boddy, a Chester resident who was a dedicated supporter of local causes.
 Since 2010, the trust has distributed over £1.5 million through more than 450 grants, demonstrating sustained commitment to west Cheshire communities.
 With recent annual expenditure of £287,131 and total income of £148,685 (2024), the trust actively supports registered charities across health, education, welfare, and the arts sectors.
-The trust prioritizes organizations serving vulnerable, disadvantaged, or overlooked community groups and particularly values projects that “enable others to help themselves and create sustainable outcomes.”
-Chair Bill Benoy emphasizes the trust's mission: "It's a privilege to offer financial support to local organisations that make a difference."
+The trust prioritises organisations serving vulnerable, disadvantaged, or overlooked community groups and particularly values projects that “enable others to help themselves and create sustainable outcomes.”
+Chair Bill Benoy emphasises the trust's mission: "It's a privilege to offer financial support to local organisations that make a difference."

 Funding Priorities